Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Related Work

-\textbf{Object Relevance Scoring with Scripted Strategies:} This approach leverages large models to evaluate object relevance, utilizing scripted search strategies such as frontier-based searching methods\cite{topiwala2018frontier}.
-For instance, ESC\cite{zhou2023esc} employs LLMs for direct candidate scoring, while L3MVN\cite{Yu_l3mvn2023} and Prompter\cite{inoue2022prompter} derive collocation probabilities from masked language models with prompts like “Something you find at \texttt{[MASK]} is \texttt{[TARGET]},” scoring candidates based on their placement in the "\texttt{[MASK]}" token.
-However, \zdx{the sensitivity of these models to subtle changes in language can result in significant variability in scores with slight prompt modifications, thereby affecting the consistency of object relevance assessments.}
+This approach leverages large models to evaluate object relevance using scripted search strategies like frontier-based methods\cite{topiwala2018frontier, yuanwen2025}.
+ESC\cite{zhou2023esc} employs LLMs for direct candidate scoring, while L3MVN\cite{Yu_l3mvn2023} and Prompter\cite{inoue2022prompter} derive collocation probabilities from masked language models with prompts like “Something you find at \texttt{[MASK]} is \texttt{[TARGET]},” scoring candidates based on their placement in the "\texttt{[MASK]}" token.
+However, model sensitivity to language changes causes significant score variability with prompt modifications, affecting consistency of object relevance assessments.